yettey74/aligent3/README.md

 ## Whishlist
 * Microseconds need to be handled
-* E5,6,7,8 are all related to DateTime Library ... write a function to adjust Input : 0000-00-00T00:00:00+00:00
+* E5,6,7,8 are all related to DateTime Library ... try/catch required to test and scrub Input : 0000-00-00T00:00:00+00:00
 Output : -001-11-30T00:00:00+00:00